 The Eastern Arrernte community of Ltyentye Apurte (Santa Teresa) in the NT has been fighting for decent housing since 2015.
-With the support of the Grata community, they are taking on the NT government in the High Court.
+With the support of the Grata community, they took on the NT government in the High Court — and WON!

 Summary